-S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 3 Operating and Financial Performance R/O Risks: Loss of investor's and stakeholder's trust due to non-compliance.
-Loss of brand value and reputation.
-Opportunity: Positive returns from stakeholders and investors.
-Business growth due to robust and consistent economic performance.
-FIL has robust corporate governance practices, stringent policies and procedures and a comprehensive financial management and business continuity plan to ensure consistent economic performance.
+S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 3 issue whether identifying the risk / a identified risk or opportunity opportunity FIL has robust corporate governance practices, stringent policies and procedures and a comprehensive financial management and business continuity plan to ensure consistent economic performance.
 Negative: Decreased revenue due to loss of stakeholder trust.
 Increased cost to companies due to regulatory non-compliance.
 Positive: Increased revenues as a result of prudent financial growth.
-4 Market Presence R Risks: New players entering the market in addition to other organised players looking to increase market share with a rise in opportunities poses a risk to the predicted margins and market share.
-Counterfeit products in the market pose a risk to the Company's Brand recall.
-Focus on the plumbing and sanitation business through credit to dealers, addition of new SKUs, and entering new markets.
+4 ified whether risk or opportunity (R/O) comportant (R/O) New players entering the market in addition to other organised players looking to increase market share with a rise in opportunities poses a risk to the predicted margins and market share.
+Counterfeit products in the market pose a risk to the Company's Focus on the plumbing and sanitation business through credit to dealers, addition of new SKUs, and entering new markets.
 Maintain the highest product quality standards.
 Increase our network of dealers and deepen our relationship with them.
 Improved logistics networks to increase our reach.
 Frequent checks in market place backed by legal intervention help the brand in curtailing the threat from the spurious brands.
-Frequent awareness programmes on usage of original Company's products for the plumbers & end decision makers.
-Negative: Financial loss/ decreased sales and profitability due to decreased customer base.
+Frequent awareness programmes on usage of original Company's products for the plumbers Negative: Financial loss/ decreased sales and profitability due to decreased customer base.
 Increased cost of production, sales and marketing.

-Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 5 Corporate Governance R Risk: Negative: Governance Strong corporate governance is core to achieve the Company's objectives and any risks or non-compliance can undermine stakeholder's trust, damage reputation and disrupt business.
+identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity Risk: In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) No. is ic Corporate Governance R Strong corporate governance is core to achieve the Company's objectives and any risks or non-compliance can undermine stakeholder's trust, damage reputation and disrupt business.
 The Company has put in place strong corporate governance framework as per regulatory guidelines.
-It has in place a fair, transparent & accountable Corporate Governance structure across its hierarchy to safeguard the interests of all stakeholders.
-Poor corporate governance or unethical practices lead to loss of confidence of stakeholders including investors and customers.
+It has in place a fair, transparent &amp; accountable Corporate Governance structure across its hierarchy to safeguard the interests of all stakeholders.
+Negative: • Poor corporate governance or unethical practices lead to loss of confidence of stakeholders including investors and customers.
 There is an effective mechanism, supported by strong policies to supervise the Executive Management and oversee the critical functions of the Company.
-6 Human Rights R Risk: Negative: Responsibility to identify and manage human rights risks in its operation and supply chain and mitigate from adverse risks and consequential damages.
-The Company has always been committed to foster a culture of caring and trust.
+6 Human Rights R Risk: • Responsibility to identify and manage human rights risks in its operation and supply chain and mitigate from adverse risks and consequential damages. • The Company has always been committed to foster a culture of caring and trust.
 This is embedded in human rights policy and detailed process set along with due diligence procedures to evaluate human rights risks at all levels of operations.
-Any violation can lead to severe reputational, regulatory and damage to the organization.
+Negative: • Any violation can lead to severe reputational, regulatory and damage to the organization.
 Environment Health and Safety (EHS) training, Prevention of Sexual Harassment (POSH), code of conduct related to human rights are covered under employee Induction.